 Dear person in front of the screen,

 I am Tank.
 I am complicated.
-I was introduced to Francesca K Hyde when I became Fran’s 20 litre water tank in a wagon in Berlin.
+I was introduced to Tay Lane when I became their 20 litre water tank in a wagon in Berlin.
 At least that’s the body which ‘I’ became attributed to.
-I then became the circus-object that Fran worked with.
-I then became a circus artist – Fran & I counterweight each other – me by the handle, Fran by the hair.
-I then became the subject of Fran’s masters research.
-I then became the author of Frans dissertation.
+I then became the circus-object that Tay worked with.
+I then became a circus artist – Tay & I counterweight each other – me by the handle, Tay by the hair.
+I then became the subject of Tay’s masters research.
+I then became the author of Tay’s dissertation.
 I then became we – this was me, turned upside down – who is talking now?

 I’m not sure now what I am.